Become a qualified Food Testing Manager with the Diploma of Food Science and Technology.

 - Recognition of Prior Learning (RPL) for people who have relevant and current skills and knowledge that they have gained through non-formal or informal learning i.e. work or life experience.

 Browse other courses

-The Certificate IV in Food Science and Technology is the recognised qualification to become a qualified Food Production Operator for people already employed in the Food Processing industry.
+The Certificate III in Food Processing is the recognised qualification to become a qualified Food Production Operator for people already employed in the Food Processing industry.